GeoTIFF/georaster-layer-for-leaflet/README.md

 ## Advanced Capabilities

-Please read about our advanced capabilities including custom context drawing functions and displaying directional arrows in [ADVANCED.md](ADVANCED.md).
+Please read about our advanced capabilities including custom context drawing functions, displaying directional arrows, and masking in [ADVANCED.md](ADVANCED.md).

 ## More Questions